deriito/jikesrvm-3.1.4-dev/README.md

+## Quick Start

+1. Make the environment for building (with Docker)

+    1.1 Download docker image with the command "docker pull deriito/jikesrvm-3.1.4-buildenv:0.2-celerity"

+    1.2 Use the image to start a docker container

+2. Download this source code

+    sh-5.1# > cd

+    sh-5.1# > git clone git@github.com:deriito/jikesrvm-3.1.4-dev.git

+3. Building & Installing

+    sh-5.1# > cd jikesrvm-3.1.4-dev

+    sh-5.1# > ./rebuild.sh

+4. Run your Java program on the VM

+    sh-5.1# > ./run.sh HelloWorld.java

+## Update History

+edited on 2022.07.26:

+Update README.md

+## Original "README.md" is as following:

+This project is the version 3.1.4, downloaded from https://www.jikesrvm.org/

 ## Jikes Research Virtual Machine

 Jikes RVM (Research Virtual Machine) provides a flexible open testbed to prototype virtual machine technologies and experiment with a large variety of design alternatives.
 The system is licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html), an [OSI](http://www.opensource.org/) approved license.
 Jikes RVM runs on IA32 32 bit (64 bit support is work in progress) and PowerPC (big endian only).